 Television advertising may sometimes consider itself to be breaking new ground, but by its nature it puts people into carefully defined market niches or audiences and is also trying to get a message sold in 30 seconds.

 According to research from Roy Morgan the viewing of commercial television is declining, but still 85% of people watch it each day.
 That means that those people are being exposed to a lot of television commercials (up to 47 per day according to other research from the UK).
 On this basis television advertising remains a powerful medium for persuasion and changing attitudes.
-That advertising also sits between programs that include people with disabilities and have their own impact on people attitudes to people with disabilities.
+That advertising also sits between programs that include people with disability and have their own impact on people attitudes to people with disability.

 It would be expected that it would tend to lead to a general reinforcement of stereotypes, rather than telling more complex stories or broader portrayal of people with disability and not focussing on their disabilities.